fapulito/b2gclean/README.md

-# Sight Buddy - Make AI Your Eyes
+# Sight Buddy - AI For Your Eyes
 ## Hackster.io Build2Gether 2.0 Hackathon Submission
 ## Embedded AI Vision Suite by California Vision
 ## Sight Buddy is in development and planning a future package release.